riAssinstAr/Spot-Mate/README.md

 - If the package doesn't work as intended or if you'd like to request a new feature to be added, please feel to contact me.

-- The main reason for creating this script is to be able to download songs from the Liked Songs since it does not come with a sharing link related to it.
-The package adds all the songs in users Liked playlist to a new playlist with the name 'Transfer' being the default name.
-After that the users can use the sharing link of this new playlist to download songs from third-party applications like [Spotify Downloader](https://github.com/WilliamSchack/Spotify-Downloader/releases).
+- This script was made to allow users to share the Liked Songs playlist since it does not come with a sharing link related to it.
+The package adds all the songs in users Liked playlist to a new playlist.